-Per regulations external to the University, students must comply with the DHCON policy to complete a Criminal Background Check (CBC) upon admission and again along with a Drug Screen (DS), if drug screen required by the site, prior to attending clinical.

-Certain CBC & DS results may limit a student's ability to be placed in a clinical & therefore may affect a student's ability to progress in the program.
+Per regulations external to the University, students must comply with the DHCON policy to complete a Criminal Background Check (CBC) & Drug Screen (DS) prior to attending clinical.
+Certain CBC & DS results may limit a student's ability to be placed in a clinical and therefore may affect a student's ability to progress in the program.